citelao/cse132-site/_assignments/02-colorizer.md

 	You'll want to resist each of the three other leads individually.

-	Your circuit should look something like this: TODO sidenote this
+	Your circuit should look something like this:

 	TODO image of circuit.